davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 }
 ```

-After running `switch`, our apps should be properly copied to
+After running `switch`, VSCode should be properly copied to
 `/Users/$USER/Applications/Home Manager Trampolines` and should get picked up the next
 time Spotlight refreshes.

 ### Stepping Back

 We just included someone's third-party nix utility in our flake to do some custom behavior
-with mac apps.
-You probably didn't notice that `mac-app-util` *is written in Common
+when Nix installs macOS GUI apps.
+You probably didn't notice that `mac-app-util` is
-Lisp*.
-I've never written Common Lisp, and my guess is you probably haven't either.
-Even
+written in **Common Lisp**.
+I've never written Common Lisp, and my guess is you haven't
-so, with just three lines of code we were able make use of some code that someone wrote in
+either.
+Even so, with fewer than five lines of code we were able make use of some code that
-their favorite niche programming language without needing to figure out how to build or
+someone wrote in their favorite niche programming language without needing to figure out
-run that code.
+how to build or run that code.
 Nix handled it all for us!
-I, for one, think that's pretty amazing.
+I, for one, think that's pretty
+amazing.

 ## Conclusion